UNFmontreal/toad/doc/toad/src/en/tasks/01-Preparation.md

 ## Config file parameters

 [what are the options in the config file -- see parameters in the table]

+If force_realign_strides is set to True, preparation task will for the images provided to flip them so they respect stride_orientation option

+- force_realign_strides: True
+- stride_orientation: 1,2,3

-#It is strongly suggest that the axes of your data should be order and directed in 1,2,3 layout
+**Warning**: It is strongly suggested that the axes of your data should be order and directed in 1,2,3 layout
-#If the images provides are in a different referential, we could flip them for the purpose of the pipeline
-#stride_orientation should be 3 values comma separated
-stride_orientation: 1,2,3
-force_realign_strides: True

 ## Implementation